COVESA/dlt-daemon/doc/dlt.conf.5.md

 ## LoggingMode

 The logging console for internal logging of dlt-daemon.
-0 = log to stdout, 1 = log to syslog, 2 = log to file (see LoggingFilename)
+0 = log to stdout, 1 = log to syslog, 2 = log to file (see LoggingFilename), 3 = log to stderr

     Default: 0